 Why it makes the list:

 This next video talks about the general hazards and control measures needed for working at heights safely.
-It defines what working at heights is and lists the major hazards you might encounter such as:
+It defines what working at heights is and lists the major hazards you might encounter, such as:

 - Poor edge protection

-- Unguarded holes in floors
+- Unguarded holes in the floors

 - Failure of a fragile surface